 If you’re looking for a juicy new Netflix show to sink your teeth into, there’s really only one option.

-The Staircase, which recently dropped onto Australian Netflix, follows the compelling story of Michael Peterson, a crime novelist who was accused of killing his wife Kathleen after she was mysteriously found dead at the foot of a staircase in their home.
+The Staircase, which is available on Australian Netflix, follows the compelling story of Michael Peterson, a crime novelist who was accused of killing his wife Kathleen after she was mysteriously found dead at the foot of a staircase in their home.

 The documentary follows all of the twists and turns that take place in the 16 year judicial battle that followed her death.